kharvd/gpt-cli/README.md

   --temperature TEMPERATURE
                         The temperature to use for the chat session.
 Overrides the default temperature defined for the assistant.
+  --top_p TOP_P         The top_p to use for the chat session.
+Overrides the default top_p defined for
+                        the assistant.
 ```

 Type `q` or Ctrl-D to exit, `c` or Ctrl-C to clear the conversation, `r` or Ctrl-R to re-generate the last response.